 - 1. All students MUST show their UTSA ID when he/she is asked to show it. - 2.
 If possible, students on each row should leave at least one seat vacant between themselves. - 3.
 Any clothing article covering part or all of the face should NOT be worn during the test period.
-This includes hats and caps. - ALL personal belongings (e.g., purses, backpacks, briefcase) should be stored UNDER the student's seat and/or desk. - ALL DIGITAL DEVICES (e.g., cell phones, iPads, tablets, small digital cameras) should be DEACTIVATED and REMOVED from the desk top.
-They should be stored away such that they are out of sight and there is NO easy access to them during the exam. - NO other paper besides those required for the exam should be on or around the student's desk during the exam. - Students should take reasonable steps to COVER their answers on the scantron sheet and other exam sheets. - NO student should communicate (verbally or nonverbally) with another student once the exams are passed out. - NO student will be permitted to leave the classroom FOR ANY REASON during the test period.
+This includes hats and caps. - 4.
+ALL personal belongings (e.g., purses, backpacks, briefcase) should be stored UNDER the student's seat and/or desk. - 5.
+ALL DIGITAL DEVICES (e.g., cell phones, iPads, tablets) should be DEACTIVATED and REMOVED from the desk top.
+They should be stored away such that they are out of sight and there is NO easy access to them during the exam.

+- 6. NO other paper besides those required for the exam should be on or around the student's desk during the exam. - 7.
+Students should take reasonable steps to COVER their answers on the scantron sheet and other exam sheets. - 8.
+NO student should communicate (verbally or nonverbally) with another student once the exams are passed out. - 9.
+NO student will be permitted to leave the classroom FOR ANY REASON during the test period.
 (A written excuse about a medical condition should be given to the professor PRIOR to the WEEK OF THE EXAM). - 10.
+ONCE EXAMS HAVE BEEN PASSED, THERE SHOULD BE NO REACHING INTO YOUR PURSE, BACKPACK, BAG, ETC. WITHOUT FIRST NOTIFYING ME THAT YOU NEED TO DO SO AND THE PURPOSE FOR IT. - 11.
+NO SWITCHING SEATS UNLESS YOU ARE TOLD TO MOVE TO ANOTHER SEAT. - 12.
 Students should sign their names on all exam materials, answer sheets, and the COVER PAGE.